|

 33.

-The attack stopped and the weather resumed it's natural
+The attack ceased and the weather resumed it's natural

 serenity like changing channels on a holo.